 The City established the biannual History and Heritage Awards to recognise the efforts made by individuals and groups in the pursuit of conserving the City’s history and heritage.

-The 2020 nomination period has now opened
+The 2020 nomination period - last chance to enter!

 This year, we have separated history and heritage into two categories.

 - The history category focuses on photographs from times gone by

 - The heritage category focuses on the conservation of the built environment, streetscapes, education and the promotion of heritage within the wider community.

 Category 1 - Stirling memories: A photograph with a story